High Life Highland News

 Additional information for Editors:

-1. The transformation of Inverness Castle is a Highland Council project, managed by High Life Highland on behalf of The Highland Council.
-The Scottish Government, UK Government, Highlands and Islands Enterprise, VisitScotland, Scottish Development International, Historic Environment Scotland, and NatureScot are among partners of the project.
+3. The Scottish Government, the UK Government, Highlands and Islands Enterprise, VisitScotland, Scottish Development International, Historic Environment Scotland, and NatureScot are among the project's partners.

 More information about High Life Highland